kaleman18/reading-notes/code-102/read08.md

 ## How many times will a while loop execute?

-as long as spevified condition evaluates to *ture*.
+as long as specified condition evaluates to *ture*.